Showing posts with label African Violet. Show all posts

 The plant itself grows pretty fast, and is forgiving of less than ideal conditions.
 I don't know the best way to grow African violets, and can only comment on what works for me.

 I grow mine in potting soil mixed with perlite, and I grow most in self watering wicking pots.
 I have a few others in just pots (of potting mix and perlite) that I water by hand.
-They both do equally well, but the wicking pots are far less work.
+They both do well, but the wicking pots are far less work.

 Even small plants are quite floriforous